-What to put on a pet tag?
+What to put on a pet collar?

+According to the American Humane Association, about one third of pets will go missing at some point in their lives.
+That’s why it is essential your pet has a tag and collar at all times.
 The risk of losing your pet increases when you leave the house, go camping or head off on vacation.
 They can run away from home, escape the backyard, or somehow manage to slip their collar.
 Even velcro pets can be startled and run off unexpectedly.
 Pet tags are one of the smallest and most useful accessories they’ll ever have.
 If your pet gets lost, a tag will make it easier for people to identify them as a missing pet and reunite you with your beloved four-legged family.

 What to write on a pet tag?